Social Credit Party of Canada leadership elections: 1961 leadership convention

 Alexander Bell Patterson was also a candidate but withdrew before the first ballot.

 Thompson, a chiropractor by profession, was the party's president and was a founding member of the Alberta party before moving to Africa to help re-establish the Ethiopian Air Force.
 Thompson was a protégé of Alberta Premier Ernest Manning.
 Caouette was a car salesman by trade and an MP for the Social Credit affiliated Union des electeurs in the 1940s.
 He founded Social Credit's Quebec wing, Ralliement des créditistes in the late 1950s and was its president.
 He was supported by British Columbia Premier W.A.C.
 Bennett.
 Hahn was a former Social Credit MP from British Columbia who had lost his seat in the 1958 federal election.

 The actual count was not revealed and the ballots were burned.
 Officials would only tell reporters that Thompson had won by a "very close" margin over runner up Caouette.
 Caouette was chosen deputy leader.
-The secrecy surrounding the election subsequently fuelled rumours, voiced by Caouette himself, that Caouette had actually won and the leadership was denied him by Alberta Premier Ernest Manning who believed a Quebecer and Catholic could not lead the national party.
+The secrecy surrounding the election subsequently fuelled rumours, voiced by Caouette himself, that Caouette would have won if not for the opposition of Alberta Premier Ernest Manning, who was unwilling to have a Quebecer and Catholic lead the national party.
 When the 1962 and 1963 federal elections resulted in a breakthrough in Quebec under Caouette and Social Credit caucuses that were overwhelmingly made up of Quebec MPs, the party divided with Caouette's Ralliement des créditistes becoming a separate party and Thompson leading a Social Credit rump.
 The split would not be healed until the 1970s by which time Social Credit had been wiped out on the federal level in English Canada and its five remaining English Canadian MPs had either been defeated or crossed the floor to join other parties – including Thompson who joined the Progressive Conservatives prior to the 1968 election after his attempt to negotiate a merger between Social Credit and the Tories failed.
 Patterson became acting leader of the remaining three man caucus and led it into the 1968 federal election in which the remaining English Canadian Social Credit MPs were wiped out leaving Caouette's party as the sole representative of the Social Credit movement in parliament.